superdurszlak/superdurszlak.github.io/_posts/2024-10-26-observability-in-distributed-systems.md

 * Location from which the log was emitted, such as Java class name,
 * Trace ID, correlating various log entries across any applications related to a single execution, such as triggered by a request or event,
 * Request ID, which is often found in systems utilizing request-based communication internally or externally,
+* Event ID, in case of event-triggered actions,
 * Span ID and parent Span ID, positioning log in the context of execution tree,
 * Other traceability metadata,
 * Log level, to distinguish informational, debugging, warning, error and other logs by their importance,
 * Application name / identifier,
+* Request URL,
 * Hostname,
 * IP address,
 * Container ID - in case of containerized applications,